Penguinlay/notion-inline-latex/README.md

 ## Contribution
 - Please start an issue if you find a bug or have any question.
 - Please submit PR if you have any update to the project or would like to contribute.
-Thanks in advanced!
+Thanks in advance!

 ## Reference
 - [Official notion.so](notion.so)